henrydatei/ShellShockLiveAimbot/README.md

 - You can set power and angle by hand or let the computer do the work for you: For the first modus press <kbd>CTRL</kbd> + <kbd>ALT</kbd> + <kbd>S</kbd> and for the sedond modus press <kbd>CTRL</kbd> + <kbd>ALT</kbd> + <kbd>H</kbd>
 - Press <kbd>SPACE</kbd> to fire the projectile

+### shellshock2.py
+In `shellshock2.py` I've tried a bit around with automatic image processing to automatically find the tanks and also include wind calculation but I'm not finished yet.
+This is still WIP because the accuracy is sometimes really bad.
+If you have any suggestions on how to improve this please write a issue or create a PR.
+Thanks!

 ### Todo:
 - [ ] wind calculation